Coating and Impregnation

 The company is the world's best Integrated 2 Sides 2 Coatings Production Line supplier.
 We are your one-stop shop for all needs.
 Our staff are highly-specialized and will help you find the product you need.

-• solutions for all current ways of heating, e.g. natural gas, thermal oil, steam or hot water
+- Compatibility with all current heating methods such as natural gas, thermal oil, steam, or hot water

-• an effective and quick direct heating is guaranteed by natural gas
+- Effective and quick direct heating facilitated by natural gas

-The modern dryer engineering considers all required technical standards as well as safety aspects.
-According to the process the latest ATEX-safety measures regarding explosion protection are applied.
-In cases of expected high solvent concentrations, which are created by the evaporation of explosible gases in the production process, the danger areas of the aggregates are determined in advance, analysed and technically safeguarded appropriate.
+Modern dryer engineering incorporates all necessary technical standards and safety aspects.
+Depending on the process, the latest ATEX safety measures for explosion protection are implemented.
+For cases anticipating high solvent concentrations due to the evaporation of explosive gases during production, danger areas of the equipment are determined in advance, analyzed, and technically safeguarded appropriately.

-We will be happy to answer your questions regarding our dryers.
-In case of need and interest please do not hesitate to contact us!
+We are happy to answer your queries regarding our dryers.
+If you have any questions or need further information, please don't hesitate to contact us.
 We look forward to hearing from you!

 An Overview of Roll Coating | New Era Converting

-The following is the second part in a series of 4 blogs that will go through a white paper written by New Era Converting Machinery’s Bob Pasquale.
-The white paper is titled “An Overview of Roll Coating Methods, Capabilities and Limitations.”
+The following is the second installment in a series of four blogs that elaborate on a white paper written by Bob Pasquale of New Era Converting Machinery.
+The white paper is titled "An Overview of Roll Coating Methods, Capabilities, and Limitations."

-Part 1 offered an overview and introduction to the blog series.
-Part 2 will discuss Kiss Coaters and Squeeze Roll Coaters.
-Part 3 will go through Gravure Coating, Offset Gravure Coating, and Reverse Roll Coaters.
-Part 4 will wrap the series up, finishing with Transfer Roll Coaters and Other Roll Coaters, and then offer a brief Conclusion.
+Part 1 provided an overview and introduction to the blog series.
+Part 2 will delve into Kiss Coaters and Squeeze Roll Coaters.
+Part 3 will examine Gravure Coating, Offset Gravure Coating, and Reverse Roll Coaters.
+Part 4 will conclude the series, covering Transfer Roll Coaters and Other Roll Coaters, followed by a brief conclusion.

 KISS COATER

-Kiss coating is a method by which coating is applied to a web that “kisses” the surface of a coating roll.
-The coater is typically of relatively simple design, with a single coating roll mounted such that the bottom of the roll is submersed in a pan that holds a coating (Figure 1).
-As the roll rotates, it picks coating out of the pan and delivers it to the web that is contacting the roll’s top surface.
-The web typically has minimal wrap on the rolls surface, usually between 5° and 20°.
-The roll is driven and may rotate in the same direction as the web, in which case the coating is split between the roll and the web, or in the opposite direction, in which case all of the coating is transferred to the web.
-It is typical that entry and exit idler rolls are provided to contour the web about the coating roll.
-It is also typical that the coating pan is vertically adjustable.
+Kiss coating involves applying a coating to a web that "kisses" the surface of a coating roll.
+The apparatus is typically simple in design, featuring a single coating roll mounted such that its bottom is submersed in a pan holding the coating (Figure 1).
+As the roll rotates, it picks up the coating from the pan and transfers it to the web contacting the roll's top surface.
+The web usually has minimal wrap on the roll's surface, typically between 5° and 20°.
+The roll is driven and may rotate in the same direction as the web, splitting the coating between the roll and the web, or in the opposite direction, fully transferring the coating to the web.
+Entry and exit idler rolls contour the web around the coating roll.
+The coating pan is usually vertically adjustable.

-There are many outside factors that affect the amount of coating that gets transferred to the web, including the amount of coating that adheres to the roll’s surface, the roll speed, the web speed, the web tension, the web wrap angle and the surface characteristics of the web.
-Table 1 (below) shows the typical operating speeds, coating application rates and coating viscosity for a kiss coater.
+Various factors influence the amount of coating transferred to the web, including the coating adhering to the roll's surface, roll speed, web speed, web tension, web wrap angle, and web surface characteristics.
+Table 1 below lists the typical operating speeds, coating application rates, and coating viscosity for a kiss coater.

-Because of the number of factors that affect the coating accuracy, it is common to use a kiss coater in conjunction with other methods to meter the amount of coating applied.
-This can be done either prior to the coating being applied to the web, typically by metering the amount of coating on the kiss roll with a roll or knife, or after the coating has been applied to the web, by passing the coated side of the web over a mayer (wire wound) rod, in front of an air knife or between a set of metering rolls (Photo 1).
+Due to numerous factors affecting coating accuracy, kiss coaters are commonly used alongside other methods to meter the applied coating.
+This can be achieved either before the coating is applied to the web, typically by metering the coating on the kiss roll with a roll or knife, or after the coating has been applied to the web, by passing the coated side of the web over a mayer rod, in front of an air knife, or between a set of metering rolls (Photo 1).

 For more information, please visit China aluminum coil coating line.

-The kiss coater is a relatively inexpensive coater to purchase and is easy to maintain and operate.
-It is also easy to change over from one coating to another/clean up, especially if the coater is designed with interchangeable pans.
-Though it has a limited range of coating laydown, it is very easy to change coating weights within the range.
-However, because of the number of conditions that can affect the laydown rate, it does not offer a high degree of repeatability.
-It also has a fairly limited viscosity range and maximum speed.
+The kiss coater is relatively inexpensive, easy to maintain and operate.
+It also facilitates quick changeovers between coatings, especially if designed with interchangeable pans.
+Although it has a limited range of coating laydown, changing coating weights within that range is straightforward.
+However, due to several conditions affecting laydown rate, it lacks high repeatability and has a limited viscosity range and maximum speed.

 SQUEEZE ROLL COATER

-This type of coater features two rolls that are held together at a controlled pressure.
-It is typical that one of the rolls features a steel surface (often chrome plated), with the other roll featuring a rubber surface.
-The web typically passes between the rolls in a straight line, with the coating being applied at the nip formed between the rolls.
-In many cases the rolls are configured vertically, with the bottom roll having the steel surface and sitting in a pan that contains the coating, much like previously described for the kiss coater (Figure 2).
-As the bottom roll rotates, it delivers coating to the nip with a portion of the coating being transferred to the web.
-The rolls may also be configured horizontally with the web traveling between them from top to bottom with the coating being held in a puddle between the rolls.
+This coater type features two rolls that meet at a controlled pressure.
+Typically, one roll has a steel surface (often chrome-plated), and the other has a rubber surface.
+The web usually passes between the rolls in a straight line, with coating applied at the nip formed between the rolls.
+Often, the rolls are configured vertically, with the bottom roll made of steel and sitting in a pan containing the coating, similar to the kiss coater (Figure 2).
+As the bottom roll rotates, it delivers coating to the nip, transferring some of it to the web.
+Rolls may also be configured horizontally, with the web traveling between them from top to bottom and the coating held in a puddle between the rolls.

-The amount of coating that is transferred to the web is based on several factors including the web material, the coating viscosity and the web’s surface, and can be controlled by adjusting the speed of the steel roll (with respect to the web speed) as well as the pressure between the rolls.
+The amount of coating transferred to the web depends on several factors, including the web material, coating viscosity, and web surface, and can be controlled by adjusting the steel roll's speed relative to the web speed and the pressure between the rolls.

-A variation of this type of coater is one where two precision steel rolls are used to form the nip (Photo 2).
-In this case the amount of coating that is transferred is controlled by the gap formed between the two rolls as the web passes between them.
-In this case the coating thickness and viscosity can be much higher than those indicated in table 2.
+A variation of this coater uses two precision steel rolls to form the nip (Photo 2).
+Here, the transferred coating amount is controlled by the gap between the rolls as the web passes through.
+In this setup, the coating thickness and viscosity can be much higher than those indicated in Table 2.

-The squeeze coater is a relatively inexpensive coater to purchase, is rather easy to operate and maintain and offers a good speed range.
-It is also easy to change over from one coating to another/clean up, especially if the coater is designed with interchangeable pans.
-Though it has a limited range of coating laydown, it is very easy to change coating weights within the range.
-Though there are several factors that affect the coating application rate, it can be controlled fairly easily.
-It is limited in its viscosity range.
+The squeeze coater is also relatively inexpensive, easy to maintain and operate, and offers a good speed range.
+It also supports quick changeovers between coatings, especially if designed with interchangeable pans.
+Though it has a limited coating laydown range, changing coating weights within that range is easy.
+Despite several factors affecting the application rate, it can be easily controlled.
+However, it is limited in its viscosity range.

 ###